MV Dunedin Star: Second World War service

-After the United Kingdom entered the Second World War in September 1939 Dunedin Star initially continued its cargo liner service between Britain and Australia.
-As it was a fast merchant ship, it sailed unescorted until November 1940.
+After the United Kingdom entered the Second World War in September 1939, Dunedin Star initially continued her cargo liner service between Britain and Australia.
+As she was a fast merchant ship, she sailed unescorted until November 1940.

 On 10 October 1939, the ship left Liverpool for Brisbane.
-It called at Las Palmas, Cape Town, Port Elizabeth, East London, Durban, Lourenço Marques, Sydney and Rockhampton, and reached Brisbane on 26 November.
-Three days later, the ship began its return voyage, and called at Newcastle, New South Wales, Sydney, Melbourne and Adelaide.
-It spent Christmas of 1939 sailing west across the Indian Ocean and New Year's Day of 1940 in Cape Town, then called at Las Palmas.
-On 18 January, it reached London.
+She called at Las Palmas, Cape Town, Port Elizabeth, East London, Durban, Lourenço Marques, Sydney and Rockhampton, and reached Brisbane on 26 November.
+Three days later, the ship began her return voyage, and called at Newcastle, New South Wales, Sydney, Melbourne and Adelaide.
+She spent Christmas of 1939 sailing west across the Indian Ocean and New Year's Day of 1940 in Cape Town, then called at Las Palmas.
+On 18 January, she reached London.

 On 31 January 1940, Dunedin Star left London for Brisbane again.
-It called at Las Palmas and Gladstone, Queensland, and reached Brisbane on 10 March.
-It began its return voyage six days later, and called at Albany, Western Australia; Fremantle; Cape Town and Las Palmas, reaching London on 3 May.
+She called at Las Palmas and Gladstone, Queensland, and reached Brisbane on 10 March.
+She began her return voyage six days later, and called at Albany, Western Australia; Fremantle; Cape Town and Las Palmas, reaching London on 3 May.

 On 2 June 1940, Dunedin Star left London for Queensland again.
-It called at Lisbon, São Vicente, Cape Verde, Melbourne, Sydney, Brisbane and Cairns, and reached Townsville in northeastern Queensland on 18 July.
+She called at Lisbon, São Vicente, Cape Verde, Melbourne, Sydney, Brisbane and Cairns, and reached Townsville in northeastern Queensland on 18 July.
 On 22 June France had surrendered to Germany, which removed the powerful French Navy from the defense of Allied shipping, gave all of France's Atlantic ports and naval bases to the Kriegsmarine and its most strategic airfields to the Luftwaffe.
-Therefore, when Dunedin Star began its voyage home from Townsville on 21 July, it called at Rockhampton and Sydney but then turned east across the Pacific Ocean to Panama.
-It reached Balboa, Panama on 23 August, passed through the Panama Canal and called at Cristóbal, Colón two days later.
-It called at Curaçao in the Netherlands Antilles before crossing the North Atlantic, reaching Avonmouth on the Bristol Channel on 10 September.
+Therefore, when Dunedin Star began her voyage home from Townsville on 21 July, she called at Rockhampton and Sydney but then turned east across the Pacific Ocean to Panama.
+She reached Balboa, Panama on 23 August, passed through the Panama Canal and called at Cristóbal, Colón two days later.
+The ship called at Curaçao in the Netherlands Antilles before crossing the North Atlantic, reaching Avonmouth on the Bristol Channel on 10 September.

 Dunedin Star stayed in Avonmouth for a month, leaving on 10 October and reaching Liverpool two days later.
-On 1 November, it left Liverpool with Convoy WS 4, which divided into fast (WS 4F) and slow (WS 4S) sections.
-Dunedin Star went with WS 4F to Freetown, Sierra Leone and then continued via Durban to Suez, where it arrived on 22 December.
-It seems to have spent Christmas of 1940 and New Year's 1941 in Suez.
-On 12 January, it left for Colombo in Ceylon, where it arrived on 22 January.
-It made the Red Sea leg of its voyage from Suez to Aden with Convoy SW 4B, then detached and crossed the Indian Ocean unescorted.
+On 1 November, she left Liverpool with Convoy WS 4, which divided into fast (WS 4F) and slow (WS 4S) sections.
+Dunedin Star went with WS 4F to Freetown, Sierra Leone and then continued via Durban to Suez, where she arrived on 22 December.
+She seems to have spent Christmas of 1940 and New Year's Day of 1941 in Suez.
+On 12 January, she left for Colombo in Ceylon, where she arrived on 22 January.
+She made the Red Sea leg of her voyage from Suez to Aden with Convoy SW 4B, then detached and crossed the Indian Ocean unescorted.